 - Blog and/or website management (two different things!)

 - Email management and/or customer service (technically different, but they go hand-in-hand)

-- Social media setup and management
+- Social media marketing, setup and management

 - Setting up/integrating technology platforms

 Virtual Assistant Training — Summary

 Starting your own virtual assistant business can be a great choice when you’re looking for legit online job, whether you’re a stay at home mom or dad in search of a part-time job or someone looking to hop off the corporate ladder and take control of your life and schedule.

 Chances are that you already have plenty of skills that will help you become a successful virtual assistant, because as noted above, almost everything you’ve honed in an offline workplace will translate to an online business.